 Some people wonder if it’s good to have a mix of work styles on the same team.
 Absolutely!

-If you have diverse work styles on your team, it means work gets done, it gets done right, and you all might have some fun in the process.
+If you have different work styles on your team, it means work gets done, it gets done right, and you all might have some fun in the process.

-For example, if you have all go-getters like John, a lot of stuff will get done, but it may not get done to a particular standard.
-Whereas, if you have all analytical types like Jane, the work will get done right, but it may take forever.
+For example, if you have all go-getters like John, a lot of stuff will get done, but details might get missed.
+Whereas, if you have all analytical types like Jill, the work will get done right, but it may take longer than anticipated.
 And a roomful of social Marks will be a lot of fun, but it may turn into a lot of talking, and not much getting done.

 You don’t want to surround yourself with employees whose style is just like yours.
 Welcome other perspectives and styles – it’ll likely improve your quality of work.

-5. How to start understanding your employees’ styles
+5. Start understanding your employees’ different work styles

 As beneficial as work style assessments are, remember that it’s not about putting people into buckets.
 It’s about finding out what motivates them and where their passions lie and using their strengths to build a better workforce.